vitaly-t/pg-promise/README.md

 Note the following formatting features implemented by [pg-promise] that are not in [node-postgres]:
 * Single-value formatting: [pg-promise] doesn't require use of an array when passing a single value;
 * [Raw-Text](https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example#raw-text) support: injecting raw/pre-formatted text values into the query;
+* Functions as formatting parameters, with the actual values returned from the callbacks;
 * [PostgreSQL Array Constructors](http://www.postgresql.org/docs/9.1/static/arrays.html#ARRAYS-INPUT) are used when formatting arrays, not the old string syntax;
-* Automatic conversion of numeric NaN, +Infinity and -Infinity into their string presentation;
+* Automatic conversion of numeric `NaN`, `+Infinity` and `-Infinity` into their string presentation;

 **NOTE:** Formatting parameters for calling functions (methods `func` and `proc`) is not affected by this override.
 When needed, use the generic `query` instead to invoke functions with redirected query formatting.